The SpongeBob SquarePants Movie: Cast

-Other characters from the television series also appear in the film.
-Carlos Alazraqui, director Stephen Hillenburg, and Neil Ross voice King Neptune's squire, a parrot, and the Cyclops, respectively.
+Other characters from the television series also appear in the film, including Pearl Krabs, voiced by Lori Alan.
+Other supporting voice actors include Carlos Alazraqui, Dee Bradley Baker, Sirena Irwin, Thomas F. Wilson, and Joshua Seth.

+Aaron Hendry portrays the Cyclops physically while Neil Ross provides the character's voice.
+In a post-credits scene, Mageina Tovah portrays a theater usher.

+Crew members Derek Drymon, Stephen Hillenburg, and Aaron Springer make vocal cameo appearances.

 Production

 Development

-The SpongeBob SquarePants Movie was long-planned; Nickelodeon and Paramount Pictures had approached series creator Stephen Hillenburg for a film based on the show, but he refused for more than a year.
-Hillenburg was concerned, after watching The Iron Giant (1999) and Toy Story (1995) with his son, about the challenge of SpongeBob and Patrick doing something more cinematically-consequential and inspiring without losing what he called the SpongeBob "cadence".
-While on a break from season four post-production, "To do a 75-minute movie about SpongeBob wanting to make some jellyfish jelly would be a mistake, I think this had to be SpongeBob in a great adventure.
+The SpongeBob SquarePants Movie was long-planned; Nickelodeon and Paramount Pictures had approached series creator Stephen Hillenburg for a film based on SpongeBob SquarePants, but he refused for more than a year.
+Hillenburg was concerned, after watching The Iron Giant and Toy Story with his son, about the challenge of SpongeBob and Patrick doing something more cinematically consequential and inspiring without losing what he called the SpongeBob "cadence".
+Hillenburg believed that the film's story "had to be SpongeBob in a great adventure.
 That's where the comedy's coming from, having these two naïve characters, SpongeBob and Patrick, a doofus and an idiot, on this incredibly dangerous heroic odyssey with all the odds against them."

-In 2002, Hillenburg and the show's staff stopped making episodes to work on the film after the show's third season.
-The film's plot originally had SpongeBob rescue Patrick from a fisherman in Florida; an obvious reference to the 2003 film, Finding Nemo (2003), this was later said by Tom Kenny (the voice of SpongeBob) to be a "joke" plot to keep fans busy.
-Hillenburg directed and produced the film, and also co-wrote it with five other writer-animators from the show (Paul Tibbitt, Derek Drymon, Aaron Springer, Kent Osborne, and Tim Hill) over a three-month period in a room of a former Glendale, California bank.
-Osborne said, "It was hugely fun although it did get kind of gamy in there."
+In 2002, Hillenburg and the show's staff stopped making episodes to work on the film after the show's third season was completed.
+When news of production on the film was announced, the show's staff made a joke plot for the film which had SpongeBob rescue Patrick from a fisherman in Florida; a reference to the plot of Finding Nemo.
+Hillenburg directed and produced the film, and also co-wrote the screenplay with five other writer-animators from the show (Paul Tibbitt, Derek Drymon, Aaron Springer, Kent Osborne, and Tim Hill) over a three-month period in a room of a former Glendale, California bank.
 At the beginning of the series, Hillenburg screened a number of silent shorts (from Laurel and Hardy, Charlie Chaplin, and Buster Keaton) and work by two modern comic actors: Jerry Lewis and Pee-wee Herman, both obvious inspirations for SpongeBob.
 For the film, the writers created a mythical hero's quest: the search for a stolen crown, which brings SpongeBob and Patrick to the surface.
 Bill Fagerbakke (the voice of Patrick) said about the plot, "It's just nuts.
 I'm continually dazzled and delighted with what these guys came up with."